opisthokonta/goalmodel/README.md

 The Dixon-Coles model
 =====================

-The model in the paper by Dixon and Coles (1997??) they introduce a model modifies the probabilities for low scores, where each team scores at most 1 goal each.
-The amount of adjustment is determined by the parameter *ρ* (rho), which can be estimated from the data.
+The model in the paper by Dixon and Coles (1997) they introduce a model modifies the probabilities for low scores, where each team scores at most 1 goal each.
+The amount of adjustment is determined by the parameter ρ (rho), which can be estimated from the data.
 The Dixon-Coles model can be fitted by setting the dc argument to TRUE.

 ``` r
 # Fit the Dixon-Coles model.